rand-projects/fisb-rest/docs/source/document.rst

 Fields unique to NOTAM-D SUA:

+``"airspace"``
-  * ``"airspace"``: This is the special use airspace official name.
+  This is the special use airspace official name.

+``"altitude_text"``
-  * ``"altitude_text"``: A text string that defines the altitudes to be used.
+  A text string that defines the altitudes to be used.
 See the caution about this under the ``"altitudes"`` item below.

-  * ``"altitudes"``: This is in the exact same form as the altitudes field for other objects, but it isn't quite the same.
+``"altitudes"``: This is in the exact same form as the altitudes field for other objects, but it isn't quite the same.
 The first item is the high altitude, followed by the high altitude type, then the low altitude and low altitude type (just like all the other ``"altitudes"`` fields).

   However, remember that special use airspaces may have multiple geographic areas, each with their own altitudes.
 We really can't be sure how that applies in a given NOTAM-D SUA.
 That is why, unlike other ``"altitudes"`` fields, this one is placed at the top level of the object and not inside a ``"geojson"`` field.
 A good display program would point this out when displaying any FAA SUA altitude information.

-    Also, it is not clear what altitudes are AGL or MSL.
-Flight levels are considered MSL, ``SFC`` is considered AGL, but the usual reference is just ``'FT'``.
+  Also, it is not always clear what altitudes are AGL or MSL.
+Flight levels are considered MSL, ``SFC`` is considered AGL, but the usual reference is just feet (``'FT'``).
 If we can't determine AGL or MSL, we are forced to use what they tell use, and that is ``'FT'``.

 Example: ::